WebAssembly/component-model/design/mvp/WIT.md

 * An optional *version field*, specified as [full semver](https://semver.org/).

+🪺 With "nested namespaces and packages", package names are generalized to look like `foo:bar:baz/quux`, where `bar` is a nested namespace of `foo` and `quux` is a nested package of `baz`.
+See the [package declaration] section for more details.

 Package names are specified at the top of a WIT file via a `package`
 declaration: